 Memorable Manitobans: George John Huntley Malcolm (1865-1930)

 A member of the Manitoba Grain Growers Exchange, he also served as a local school trustee and was secretary-treasurer of the Birtle Agricultural Society.
-He was first elected to the Manitoba Legislature as a Liberal at a by-election for Birtle on 27 November 1909, and was re-elected in 1911, 1914, 1916, and 1920.
-He entered the Norris cabinet as Minister of Agriculture in 1920-1922.
-In 1922, it was rumoured that he was to become Premier in a farmer’s government.
+He was first elected to the Manitoba Legislature as a Liberal at a by-election for Birtle on 27 November 1909, and was re-elected in 1910, 1914, 1915, and 1920.
+He entered the Norris cabinet as Minister of Agriculture.
+In 1922, he resigned his ministerial portfolio and it was rumoured that he was to become Premier in a farmer’s government.
 Instead, he did not contest the 1922 election and never again served in public life.

 1901 Canada census, Automated Genealogy.